 Vanessa takes us on a journey through Cape Town.
-In this post she outlines the highlights of her recent trip and how best to experience what Cape Town has to offer.
+In this post she outlines the highlights of her recent trip and how best to experience what the South African city has to offer.

 Whilst I’ve had quite a few sets of friends recently visit Cape Town and return telling me how wonderful it is – a trip of a lifetime, I didn’t really know what to expect.
 I knew that Cape Town had a slight European vibe to offer with its summer social scene complete with a racing event fit to compete with Royal Ascot.
 I’d heard that Cape Town has an incredible dining scene and that as a British traveller (where the pound is so much stronger than the rand) you can experience Cape Town‘s luxury offerings.
 What I didn’t know was the feeling that you can get from being here, the breathtaking scenery at every angle and the feeling of being somewhere that is in a huge transition phase.
 In this post I’ll share with you some of the highlights of my trip: